VIS-SIG/Wonderful-Wednesdays/data/2020/2020-04-08/Readme.md

 Example Survival data set
 ================

-**Note: 9April2020** A correction to the dataset has been made to resolve an issue with patient identifiers (SUBJID).
+**Note: 9April2020** A correction to the original dataset has been made to resolve an issue with patient identifiers (SUBJID) which caused a merge issue.

 ## Timelines